 Every situation is different, and there may be allowances or deductions for your specific industry (as always, check with a tax expert if unsure), but there are a few basics every business owner should know to make sure they’re not paying more tax than they need to.

 Not sure about the basics?
-Watch the video below.
+Have a read or watch the video below.

 Now make sure you’re claiming everything.
 It may seem like a hassle to record every £3 bus ticket and £2 pad of paper, but over the course of a year those items add up.